Vincent Créhin

-Vincent Créhin (born 21 January 1989) is a French professional footballer who plays as a striker for Championnat National 2 club US Granville.
+Vincent Créhin (born 21 January 1989) is a French professional footballer who plays as a striker for Championnat National 2 club Saint-Malo.

 Club career

 In the 2010–11 season, Créhin made 15 appearances in Ligue 2 for Laval.

 Créhin signed for Nea Salamis Famagusta in the summer of 2020, having quit Le Mans after five seasons at the club.

 On 4 June 2021, Créhin returned to France and signed with Championnat National club Cholet.

 On 20 June 2022, he signed with Granville in Championnat National 2.